Oakfield Junior Schools curriculum is derived from the National Curriculum.

 History and Geography

-History and Geography are taught together through a topic based approach.
+History and Geography are taught discretely and planned through key questions and outcomes.
+It is the progression of skills and our higher expectations, which are key.
 Creativity in the design of the curriculum means that meticulous planning is in place to ensure purposeful learning that is directed to achieve an objective.
-Creativity is also central to the learner, as they are required to think and behave imaginatively to generate original outcomes which are also secure in the National Curriculum 2014 Programmes of Study for History & Geography.
+Creativity is also central to the learner, as they are required to think and behave imaginatively to generate original outcomes which are also secure in the National Curriculum Programmes of Study for History & Geography.

 As History & Geography subjects deal with real world learning, it relates directly to thinking about our actions that can be taken in the real world (sustainability) and how we can live in harmony (SMSC) in an ever-changing world.

 For long term plan click here.